 The guidance provided to rapporteurs (authorisation) by ECHA is extensive and greatly appreciated.
 ECHA sometimes tries to push the opinions too fast through the Committees, but speed for speed's sake is way of working that should be avoided and the independence of the rapporteurs should be respected.

-In the last year the Commission has also become a little bit too much involved in the plenary discussions in terms of content.
+In the last couple of years the Commission has also become too involved in the plenary discussions in terms of content.